 The importance of coaching cadence and professional development cannot be overemphasized.
 After all, solid training will not just improve the SDR efficiency, but also job satisfaction and employee retention.

 Always Dedicate Time for Proper Training

-In an ideal world, you could hire someone and the next day they’d be off and running.
-But this isn’t how it works.
-You need to spend time training someone, especially when they are new to sales development.
-But by taking the time now, you can ensure that your SDR knows the best way to handle things going forward and that they are set up for long-term success.
+If you want someone to deliver, you simply need to spend time training them, especially when they are new to sales development.
+And by taking the time now, you can ensure that your SDR knows the best way to handle things going forward and that they are all set for long-term success.

 At the end of the day, this will only benefit your business by providing you with a happy and productive sales development representative.